g-erm/tp/docs/UserGuide.md

 ### 2.4 Understanding Input Fields
+What are input fields?
 Input fields are fields that you specify in your commands to tell *CANdidates* exactly what you wish to do, such as the information to store.
 Most input fields have specific requirements that have to be fulfilled or *CANdidates* will not be able to understand you!

 The table below provides a summary of the requirements, but do not worry if you cannot remember them because *CANdidates* will notify you with an error message if any of these requirements are not met, and you can then make the relevant changes!